• Skip to main content

 Deficiency

 Early signs of a nitrogen deficiency are red stems and a yellowing of the lower leaves.
 If it continues, leaves further up the plant turn yellow, too.
-Eventually, they curl and then droop.
+Eventually, you will see the marijuana leaves curling up and then droop.
 Plants will grow shorter and have smaller leaves.
 They will flower too early and produce low yields.

 Excess